copasi/model_replicator/UserManual.md

 ## Task processing

 When *sbmodelr* reads a base file that is in COPASI format (*.cps) it normally copies the settings of the tasks to the new file.
-To prevent this, and just create a file with default values for the tasks, then add the option `--ignore-tasks`.
+To prevent this, and just create a file with default values for the tasks, add the option `--ignore-tasks`.

 In the *Parameter Scan*, *Sensitivities*, *Cross Section* and *Optimization* tasks all the elements used will be translated to those of the first unit of the new model.
 In *Optimization* this includes both the objective function, the parameters and constraints.
 This is arbitrary and if the user requires that it reflects a different unit, it will have to be changed manually within COPASI.